 Some people on the Web have warned that elderberry could initiate or exacerbate a cytokine storm, based on a study that shows increased cytokine production from elderberry intake.
 The authors say that “in addition to its antiviral properties, Sambucol Elderberry Extract and its formulations activate the healthy immune system by increasing inflammatory cytokine production” (cytokines being a natural and critical part of your immune system’s response to pathogens).

-Some supplements have evidence for prevention or symptom reduction, but that’s for the flu or the common cold — nobody knows how well this evidence applies to COVID-19.
+Some supplements have evidence for prevention or symptom reduction for the flu or the common cold — nobody knows how well this evidence applies to COVID-19 (if at all).
 Moreover, supplements vary in potency by brand and may have unstudied or understudied dangers.

-Harm from supplementation is especially possible with COVID-19 due to unknowns surrounding this virus and its manifestations, so please rely on sufficient sleep, a healthy diet, and good hygiene habits.
+Harm from supplementation is especially possible with COVID-19 due to unknowns surrounding this virus and its manifestations, so please primarily rely on good hygiene habits, sufficient sleep, and a healthy diet.

 A poor diet is tied to an increase in general infection risk, and lack of sleep is possibly an even greater factor.
 Yet when it comes to infection prevention and treatment, way more trials look at supplements than at dietary and lifestyle strategies.
 Don’t be fooled!
 There’s greater financial incentive to run supplement trials, and they are much cheaper, shorter, and easier to conduct than diet trials.